Reganmatics/Reganmatics/README.md

-- 👋 Hi, I’m @Reganmatics
+# 👋 Hi, I’m @Reganmatics
 - 👀 I’m interested in ...Python related projects particularly those related to scientific computing
 - 🌱 I’m currently learning ...Scientific computing with Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science and Machine learning Projects
 - 📫 How to reach me ...devreganmatics@gmail.com

 <!---